 Travel guide

-- Cities/coast: strong 4G/LTE on Movistar, Orange, Vodafone; 5G in many metros.
+- Cities and coast: strong 4G/LTE on the main networks, with 5G in many metro areas.

 Options compared